puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 ### Beginning with devices

-Devices are managed via the `puppet device` [subcommand](https://docs.puppet.com/puppet/latest/man/device.html).
+Devices, including NetScaler devices, are managed via the `puppet device` [subcommand](https://docs.puppet.com/puppet/latest/man/device.html).
 Before you can use this module, you need to configure a Puppet agent to act as a proxy to run the `puppet device` subcommand.

 #### Step 1: Configure a proxy Puppet agent